anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 query parameters, it is
-possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or using other signaling methods.
+possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier (i.e., a revision) or using other signaling methods.

 In this scenario, clients that are not updated to recognize the new elements would simply ignore them.
 This is true for all non-breaking changes